thecartercenter/nemo-docs/content/contributing/contributing.rst

 .. _docs-workflow-setup:

-Getting Ready to Work
+Getting ready to work
 -----------------------

 .. _fork-the-docs:

-Clone the Docs
+Clone the docs
 ~~~~~~~~~~~~~~

 Go to the `NEMO Doc repo on Github <https://github.com/thecartercenter/nemo-doc>`_, select the :guilabel:`Clone or download` button.
 Copy the URI from the text box that opens up.
 It will be something like: ``https://github.com/your-gh-username/docs.git``